kuchikihater/Scholarly/README.md

 *   Python 3.9+
 *   pip
 *   Docker (optional, but recommended)
-*   API keys for OpenAI and Anthropic (and Langchain, only for tracing)
+*   API keys for OpenAI and Anthropic (and LangSmith, only for tracing)

 ### Installation